Indeed: AI job-posting rate slows and interest dips

 Many of the jobs requiring AI skills on 2019’s top 10 were nowhere to be found on 2018’s list — such as deep learning engineer, appearing for the first time in second place.
 Deep learning engineers develop programming systems that mimic brain functions, among other tasks.

 These engineers are key players in three rapidly growing fields: autonomous driving, facial recognition, and robotics.
-The global facial-recognition market alone is poised to grow from $3.37 billion in 2016 to $7.76 billion by 2022, according to one study.
+The global facial recognition market alone is poised to grow from $3.37 billion in 2016 to $7.76 billion by 2022, according to one study.

 The year-over-year differences could reflect the growing demand for data scientists at all types of companies; many employers now need a whole data science team, with staff from junior to director levels.
 By comparison, the 2018 list contained data science jobs that were more generic, such as data scientist, principal scientist, and computer scientist.
 Hiring for a range of experience levels appeals to a wider swathe of talent, which can help organizations better compete in the tight labor market, Indeed said.